Art, culture, landscape and history

 Begin your day with a hearty breakfast from one of the many lovely cafés in the city.

 Try the Pilgrim’s Café at Oriel y Parc visitor centre, before chatting to the friendly National Park staff for some local information and perusing the art exhibitions on display.
-With multiple galleries and as a branch of the National Gallery of Wales, Oriel-y-Parc displays exciting art works in changing exhibitions, and the permanent Graham Sutherland collection is not to be missed.
+With multiple galleries and as a branch of the National Gallery of Wales, Oriel-y-Parc features a regularly changing collection of works from the national collections that celebrate the Pembrokeshire sea and landscapes.

 The city’s quaint and gently sloping streets conceal this beautiful building almost completely, so prepare yourself for a breath-taking sight as the Cathedral comes into view nestled deep in the valley.
 An ancient site of pilgrimage, it’s easy to tell why people have flocked to this sacred place for centuries.
 Spend an hour or so exploring its cool and quiet interior, and the nearby St Davids Bishop’s Palace, where, on a summer evening, you might be lucky enough to catch a performance of Shakespeare by the wonderful Festival Arts, who have been performing in the venue since 1970.
 The atmospheric ruins are a perfect theatre set!